 Mucuna Pruriens: A plant that contains L-Dopa, a compound that may improve memory and cognitive function.

 L-Tyrosine: An amino acid that may improve cognitive function under stress.

 Theobromine: A compound found in cocoa that may improve cognitive function and mood.

 We’ll be honest – you may see a major benefit when mixing cannabinoids and nootropics.
 Your grades could go up, you could get a promotion at work, or you could even win the 2020 election (apparently Barack Obama is a nootropics user).
 However, there isn’t much in the way of proof to show that stacking really does much of anything.
 In fact, it might be similar in concept to taking a shower and then following it up with a bubble bath – you’ll certainly feel clean, but essentially you’re getting the same result from both actions.

 Our advice?
-Give it a try and decide for yourself after enjoying one of the more popular blends – many people find that mixing CBD oil along with St. John’s Wort helps to calm anxiety and relieve feelings of depression.
-You might be out a little bit of money if stacking doesn’t do it for you, but we guarantee that it probably isn’t the worst way to burn a bit of cash.
+Give it a try and decide for yourself after enjoying one of the more popular blends – many people find that mixing CBD oil with your coffee can take the anxiety out of your morning cup.